-Conservation listings: Europe: no SPEC category (concentrated in Europe, conservation status favourable) (BiE04) UK: green (BoCC3) Long-term trend: UK: shallow decline England: fluctuating, with no long-term trend Population size: 50,000 pairs in 2005 (APEP13: Freeman et al. 2007a)
+Conservation listings: Global: amber (breeding population decline) Long-term trend: UK: shallow decline England: fluctuating, with no long-term trend Population size: 50,000 pairs in 2005 (APEP13: Freeman et al. 2007a)

 As a nocturnal species, Tawny Owl is covered relatively poorly by the BTO's monitoring schemes.
 The pattern shown by CBC/BBS is a relatively stable one, however, in keeping with the longevity, sedentary behaviour, and slow breeding rate of this species.
 There has been a shallow downward trend in the index since the early 1970s.
-It may be relevant to this possible long-term decline that Gibbons et al. (1993) found evidence for a contraction of the species' UK range between the first two atlas periods, though these losses are now largely reversed (Balmer et al. 2013a).
+Gibbons et al. (1993) found evidence for a contraction of the species' UK range between the first two atlas periods, though these losses are now largely reversed (Balmer et al. 2013a).
+Nevertheless, the downward drift of the UK population index has continued and, accordingly, the species moved from green to being amber listed in the latest review (Eaton et al. 2015).

 The substantial improvements in nest success during the c.29-day egg stage could be linked to the declining impact of organochlorine pesticides, which were banned in the early 1960s.
 The numbers of fledglings per breeding attempt have increased steeply.
 Special post-breeding surveys of this species were conducted in autumn 2005 (Freeman et al. 2007a), following methodology established by an earlier survey in 1989 (Percival 1990).
 Integrated population modelling shows that all stages of the life cycle, including elements of both productivity and survival, make appreciable contributions to annual population change (Robinson et al. 2014).
 In Kielder Forest, vole numbers began fluctuating with a lower amplitude in the mid 1990s: the loss of productivity in years when voles are abundant may ultimately drive the Tawny Owl population there towards extinction (Millon et al. 2014).

-Smoothed population index, relative to an arbitrary 100 in the year given, with 85% confidence limits in green
+$Smoothed\ population\ index,\ relative\ to\ an\ arbitrary\ 100\ in\ the\ year\ given,\ with\ 85\%\ confidence\ limits\ in\ green$